kurkowski93/agentic-multifile-rag/README.md

 - **Limited Context Window**: The agent may struggle with very large documents due to LLM context window limitations.
 - **Single Query Language**: Currently optimized for English queries and documents.
 - **Basic Error Recovery**: While the agent has error handling, it lacks sophisticated recovery mechanisms for certain edge cases.
-- **Limited Multimedia Understanding**: Cannot process or reason about images, diagrams, or tables within documents.
+- **Limited Multimedia Understanding**: Cannot process or reason about images and diagrams within documents.
+Tables are supported through Docling's advanced document parsing capabilities, but complex visual elements remain a challenge.

 ### Future Improvements